 A special issue of International Journal of Services, Economics and Management

-This special issue covers all aspects of service quality management, including but not limited to the topics and areas listed below:
+This special issue covers all aspects of logistics and supply chain management including, but not limited to, the topics and areas listed.

 - Modelling and simulation of logistics and supply chain network